TheJessieKirk/jam_fallout_3/JXPSuperMutantMoreMeat/JXPSuperMutantMoreMeat Readme.txt

                          2. INSTALLATION INSTRUCTIONS

-    1. Review the “JXPReillysRangersCompoundMusic License.txt” file to ensure you understand your rights.
+    1. Review the “JXPSuperMutantMoreMeat License.txt” file to ensure you understand your rights.

-    2. Extract the file “JXPReillysRangersCompoundMusic.esp” from the archive file “JXPReillysRangersCompoundMusic.zip” to your PC's Fallout 3 Data directory.
+    2. Extract the file “JXPSuperMutantMoreMeat.esp” from the archive file “JXPSuperMutantMoreMeat.zip” to your PC's Fallout 3 Data directory.
 The usual locations of this directory are:

            Steam Version, 64-bit Windows:
              C:\Program Files (x86)\Steam\steamapps\common\Fallout 3 goty\Data